-Mr. Gilbert has been a director of Connacher Oil & Gas Limited ("Connacher") since October of 2014.
-On May 17, 2016, Connacher applied for and was granted protection from its creditors by the Court of Queen's Bench of Alberta pursuant to the Companies' Creditors Arrangement Act (Canada).
-Cease trade orders were issued in respect of Connacher immediately following the Court Order.
-A restructuring process is currently underway.
+Mr. Gilbert was a director of Connacher Oil & Gas Limited ("Connacher") from October 2014 until February 2019.
+Mr. Gilbert initially joined Connacher's board of directors to assist in guiding Connacher through several financial restructurings.
+On May 17, 2016, Connacher applied for and was granted protection from its creditors by the Court of Queen's Bench of Alberta pursuant to the Companies Creditor Arrangement Act (Canada) ("CCAA").
+On February 16, 2019 Connacher announced that it was proceeding to close on a credit bid transaction with its supporting lenders, which is expected to be consummated and will lead to a successful exit from CCAA in the first half of 2019.
+Mr. Gilbert resigned from Connacher shortly thereafter.
 Mr. Gilbert was also a director of LGX Oil + Gas Inc. ("LGX"), a public company with shares trading on the TSX Venture Exchange, which was placed into receivership in June 2016 and, in connection therewith, a receiver was appointed under the Bankrutpcy and Insolvency Act (Canada).
 Mr. Gilbert resigned as a director of LGX immediately following the appointment of the receiver.
 Cease trade orders in respect of LGX were issued shortly after the appointment of the receiver.

-Mr. Macdonald is a director of Mountainview Energy Ltd. ("Mountainview"), a public company with shares trading on the TSX Venture Exchange.
+Mr. Macdonald was a director of Mountainview Energy Ltd. ("Mountainview"), a public company with shares trading on the TSX Venture Exchange, until March 15, 2017.
 A cease trade order in respect of Mountainview was issued by the Alberta Securities Commission on May 5, 2016 for failure to file its annual continuous disclosure filings for the fiscal period ended December 31, 2015.
 As of the date hereof, the order remains in effect.
 Subsequently on October 14, 2016, a wholly-owned subsidiary of Mountainview filed a voluntary petition under Chapter 11 of the United States Bankruptcy Code.
+A plan of reorganization was filed September 22, 2017 and amended October 16, 2017 to sell the company's oil and gas assets (and related abandonment/environmental obligations) in settlement of outstanding liabilities.